Janis-Rullis-IT/lara8-vue2-api/laravel5/database/README.md

 # Database strucuture, migrations

-## Why migrations are made using RAW SQLs and not used ORM?
+## Why migrations are made using RAW SQLs and not ORM?

 ### Guaranteed result - What You See Is What Will Be Imported